SM Spirituality Media

 Definition

-The set of geometric forms — the circle, the vesica piscis, the Platonic solids, the golden ratio, the flower of life, the Sri Yantra, the cathedral floor plans — found across cultures and treated as carrying meaning beyond their mathematical properties.
-The premise: certain proportions and forms recur in nature and in human-made structures because they encode the structure of reality itself.
-Read in Hermeticism as the visual face of as above, so below.
+Sacred geometry is the cross-cultural study of geometric forms treated as encoding the structure of reality.
+Forms like the circle, the vesica piscis, the Platonic solids, the golden ratio, the flower of life, the Sri Yantra, and cathedral proportions recur in widely separated traditions.
+The claim is that certain forms appear in nature and in human-made structures because they express how reality is built.
+In Hermeticism§, sacred geometry is the visual face of as above, so below.

 written by editorial · revised continuously